Steppedcrown/WorldOfBits/PLAN.md

 - [x] dsplay whether or not a token is being held and the value of the token if one is held
 - [x] create a player class, tracking player position and heldToken
 - [x] prevent player from collecting a token if one is already held
-- [ ] allow player to place held token in empty cell
+- [x] allow player to place held token in empty cell
-- [ ] allow player to place token in cell with token of same value to merge into new token
+- [x] allow player to place token in cell with token of same value to merge into new token
+- [ ] add a endgameTokenValue variable of 64
-- [ ] detect when the player is holding a token of sufficient value
+- [ ] detect when the player is holding a token of that value and display a you win message
+- [ ] give the option to restart the game or continue playing
+- [ ] if the game continues, add a button to reset and quit detecting for the endgame value